alex-clinton/cv-project-webpage/index.md

     <figcaption> Table 5: Results of adopting a Dual-decoder in finetuning to Thomas and Alex's handwriting.</figcaption>
 </div>

-We can see that the Dual-decoder, to some extent, mitigates the overfiting issue, outperforming previous approaches.
+We can see that the Dual-decoder, to some extent, mitigates the overfiting issue and outperforms previous approaches.

 ## Aprroach 5 - Meta learning
 In practical scenarios, it's crucial for the model to quickly adapt to diverse handwriting styles exhibited by various users.
-To this extent, we approach this challenge as a meta-learning task.
+As a results, we decided to try framing our problem as a meta-learning task.
 Specifically, we consider adapting to the handwriting of a particular user as a small task.
 The model is meta-trained to enable rapid adaptation to any new task with just a few finetuning steps.

 We employ Model-Agnostic Meta Learning (MAML) [5], a versatile framework for meta-training deep learning models.
 We meta-train the TrOCR model with MAML on the IAM dataset with the hope that the meta-trained model can easily adapt to Thomas and Alex's handwriting as illustrated in the figure below.